astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 - data published over an individual datastream interface are available within the `individual_datastreams` table;
-- data published over an individual properties interface are available within the `individual_properties` table;
+- data published over an individual property interface are available within the `individual_properties` table;
-- data published over an object datastream interfaces are stored in a dedicated table whose name is built starting from the interface name: e.g. an interface called `com.test.Sensors` with major version 1 creates a `com_test_sensors_v1` table in the realm keyspace.
+- data published over an object datastream interfaces are stored in a dedicated table named after the interface name: e.g. an interface called `com.test.Sensors` with major version 1 creates a `com_test_sensors_v1` table in the realm keyspace.

 #### Delete device data from an `individual_datastreams` interface